chalmersproject/chalmers-cards/ChalmersCard/Text.md

 Phone line for referral to shelter.

-Wait times are very long in the afternoon - evening.
+Wait times are very long in the afternoon-evening.
 Call in before noon to avoid wait times.